jkeefe/aistudio-workshops/README.md

 - Go to [Google Colaboratory](https://colab.research.google.com).
 - In the top bar of the welcome window, pick "Github."
-- Enter `quartz/aistudio-workshops` on the long blue line and press Return.
+- Enter `quartz` on the long blue line and press Return.

 <img src = "./images/pick_github2.jpg" alt="Choose Github" width=600>

-- From the list that appears, pick the notebook for the lesson you'd like.
+- From the list that appears, make sure `aistudio-workshops` is the selected repository and then click on the notebook for the lesson you'd like.

 <img src = "./images/pick_notebook2.jpg" alt="Pick the notebook matching the lesson" width=600>